temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 In this case your Worker will run your Workflow and your two Activities, but there are cases where you could configure one Worker to run Activities, and another Worker to run the Workflows.

-Now you will use an `npm` script to start your Worker with Nodemon.
-Nodemon automatically reloads whenever it detects changes in your file, hence the command name `start.watch`.
+Now you'll start the Worker.
 Be sure you have started the local Temporal Service and execute the following command to start your Worker:

 ```command
 go run worker/main.go